Mute Swan Attack!

 Having never witnessed swans kill each other before, I did some research to find out that it does happen occasionally.
 The saddest part perhaps, is that mute swans are said to mate for life, so there may now be a lonely female on the lake without her partner.

 Witnessing a mute swan attack can be a dramatic and emotionally charged experience, as depicted in the blog post.
-To understand the underlying behaviors and characteristics of these majestic birds, my comprehensive guide on mute swans offers a deeper dive into their world.
+To understand the underlying behaviours and characteristics of these majestic birds, my comprehensive guide on mute swans offers more information.

 Another place we regularly see mute swan cygnets is Barnwell Country Park, although we haven't seen the adult swans fighting there, thank goodness.